 At the signalized intersection of NYS 9A with Croton Dam Road, the analysis indicates that most individual movements will experience higher delays when compared to the Build condition with the Proposed Action.
 The delay increases will generally be on the order of 1 to 5 seconds except for the Croton Dam Road northbound approach where delays will increase significantly, by 37.6 seconds in the AM peak hour and by 34.2 seconds in the PM peak hour.
-One movement, the westbound NYS 9A left-turn lane, although it will continue to operate at LOS "F", will have fewer delays compared to the Build condition with the Proposed Action (22.6 seconds lower in the AM peak hour, 24.3 seconds lower in the PM peak hour and 12.8 seconds lower in the Saturday peak hour).
+One movement, the westbound NYS 9A left-turn lane, although it will continue to operate at LOS "F", will have fewer delays compared to the Build condition with the Proposed Action (22.6 seconds lower in the AM peak hour, 24.3 seconds lower in the PM peak hour).